-In collaboration with EASA, Aireon received an organisational safety approval as an ANSP to provide ATM/ANS surveillance services corresponding with the critical needs to ANSPs providing air traffic separation services through the EASA "Pan-European Certification".
-With the EASA certificate granted to Aireon, the continuous oversight process by EASA begun and Aireon will periodically be required to demonstrate it meets the applicable requirements of EU Regulations.
+In collaboration with EASA, Aireon received an organisational safety approval as an ANSP to ATM/ANS surveillance services provide corresponding with the critical needs to ANSPs providing air traffic separation services through the EASA "Pan-European Certification".
+With the EASA certificate granted to Aireon, the continuous oversight process by EASA begun and Aireon will periodically be required to it applicable demonstrate meets the EU requirements of Regulations.
 This development enables the IAA to commence pre commissioning final testing to allow the data to be used by Shannon en-route Operations.